ekohe/wulin_master/README.md

 `:visible`

-Default is `true`, if set `false`, the column will be invisible initially (Can make it visible from column picker).
+Default is `true`.
+If set `false` the column will be invisible initially (can make it visible from column picker).

 `:editable`

-Default is `true`, if set `false`, the grid cell of this column can not be edited.
+Default is `true`.
+If set `false` the grid cell of this column can not be edited.

 `:sortable`

-Default is `true`, if set `false`, this column can not be sorted.
+Default is `true`.
+If set `false` this column can not be sorted.

 `:formable`